alfallouji/ALFAL-PESTER-TESTS/README.md

 You can also take a look at the Setup folder which has a script to setup powershell on Linux RHEL 7.2

-If you want to integrated it with Pester, Pester must be installed on each teamCity Agent server.
+If you want to integrated Pester with TeamCity, Pester must be installed on each TeamCity Agent server.

 ## Sample pester tests